 However, the RAW examples show how much processing the camera undertakes by default since they are significantly noisier than their JPEG counterparts across the board, regardless of the ISO value.

 The night shot turned out well thanks to the camera’s maximum shutter speed of 30 seconds and its Bulb mode, which allow lots of room for creative experimentation during nighttime shooting.
 In addition, the built-in SteadyShot anti-shake feature performs quite well, shooting at slower shutter speeds while holding the camera by hand.

 A practical Dynamic Range Optimizer function will extract additional data from an image’s shadow and highlight sections without adding any noise or other artifacts that aren’t intended.

 The High Dynamic Range mode combines the results of two separate images taken at various exposures into a single image.
 The result is an image that has a higher dynamic range than what would be produced by a single photograph.
 However, it does yield some excellent effects even though it can only function with JPEGs and stationary subjects.

-Even after all of these years, they are using Sony’s Sweep Panorama is still a delightful experience.
-Picture Effects offer a quick and simple method for modifying the JPEG photographs produced by the camera.
-At the same time, the Creative Styles enable you to develop unique looks in a short amount of time, which would generally need you to spend a significant amount of time in the digital darkroom.
+Even after all these years, they are using Sony’s Sweep Panorama, which is still a delightful experience.
+In addition, picture Effects offer a quick and simple method for modifying the JPEG photographs produced by the camera.
+At the same time, the Creative Styles enable you to develop unique looks quickly, which would require you to spend a significant amount of time in the digital darkroom.